danforthcenter/plantcv/docs/CONTRIBUTING.md

 the maintainers of PlantCV.
 GitHub will report whether the merge can be done automatically without conflict, or whether manual fixes are required.
-GitHub Actions will also generate an automatic build report on whether or not the updates break the automated unit tests.
+GitHub Actions will also generate an automatic build report on whether or not the updates break the automated unit tests, and a check of code coverage of unit tests.

 ### Guidelines for adding new features